Corylus avellana 'Webb's Prize Cobb'

 Dessert apple.
 Enormous round, exceedingly juicy apples which are produced in September to October.
 Does very well on chalk soils.
 Self-fertile.

-Dessert apple.
-Fruits August - September.
+A dessert apple with a fairly compact habit.
+White flowers are followed by fruit that ripens from August to September.
 Good juicy flavour.
 Sweet and crisp.
 Green-yellow almost covered with red.
 Disease and frost resistant.

 Malus domestica 'Egremont Russet' (Dessert Apple)